Monday 9:00 am - 5:00 pm Tuesday 9:00 am - 8:00 pm Wednesday 9:00 am - 8:00 pm Thursday 10:00 am - 5:00 pm Friday 9:00 am - 5:00 pm

 Remember to use hashtags before a relevant keyword or phrase to categorize your tweets and make them more accessible in searches.
 An employer or organization of interest could retweet or share your content.

 Facebook is more than a social outlet; it is also an important career tool.
-According to a recent Jobvite poll, 44 percent of all social media job-seeking activity happens on Facebook.
+According to a recent Jobvite Survey (2017 Job Seeker Nation Study),4425percent of all social media job-seeking activity happens on Facebook.
 With this in mind and depending on your use, you may wish to keep your Facebook account public, private, or grant certain individuals access to certain sections.

 Alternatively, you may consider creating a separate account for professional use.
 It is important to remember, however, that anything you post on Facebook could be visible to future employers, so be mindful of your content.